Click on a Python pic for the funny/F’ed up stuff (or read on for boring stuff about me).

 Coincidentally, I first saw Monty Python not long after moving with my family to a place without fluoridated water for the first time in my life.
 I was in my second last year of primary school, and made friends with two brothers in my class.
 Their parents owned a video store, which was the only video store in that Australian country town to my knowledge.
 The store adjoined the family house, and my new friends wanted to show me some of their favourite videos, one of which was Life of Brian, which is still my favourite Monty Python.
-I suppose that has something to do with it being particularly subversive.
-(A reworking of The Dead Parrot Sketch is the Holy Grail of forced-fluorifuckation piss taking, though, and it has to be said that in fluorifucked areas fluoride is SPAMmier than SPAM.)

 The previous year my health had deteriorated, with some gastrointestinal problems and a bout of pneumonia, which I discovered many years later had been linked to fluoride exposure by renowned American allergist George Waldbott.
 At the time I had never heard of fluoridation, but to cut a long story short, eventually discovered as a debilitated adult that I was sensitive to fluoride, and had skeletal fluorosis.
 During the year I spent in that country town, my health was perfect.
 In contrast with the video store, and sports complex (which was quite impressive for a town of its size), I never discovered the location of the doctor’s office.